Biometrics Offer an Effective Way to Address Losses Caused by Illegal Ticket Reselling

 With facial biometric ticketing, your ticket is directly linked to you—your face becomes your ticket.

-This technology prevents bots from making purchases and offers added security by eliminating the risk of losing or having your ticket stolen.
+This technology prevents bots from making purchases.
+It offers added security by eliminating the risk of losing or having your ticket stolen.
 It also enhances convenience since you don’t need to present a physical or digital ticket at the venue entry.
 Moreover, if you’re unable to attend, you can easily access the official resale platform to list your ticket for sale.
 You’ll receive payment once the buyer validates the ticket with their own face.

 Ticket reselling is here to stay because it’s a part of how people naturally behave.
 However, how organizations approach and manage this challenge will determine its success and the value it brings to content owners.